 When working with chemicals, always wear a suitable lab coat, disposable gloves, and protective goggles.
-For more information, consult the appropriate safety data sheets (SDSs), available from the product supplier.
+For more information, consult the appropriate material safety data sheets (MSDSs), available from the product supplier.

 - Primers and probes from an established oligonucleotide manufacturer.
 Primers should be of standard quality, and probes should be HPLC purified.
-Lyophilized primers and probes should be dissolved in TE buffer to provide a stock solution of 100 $\mu$ M; concentration should be checked by spectrophotometry (for details, see Appendix A, page 44).
+Lyophilized primers and probes should be dissolved in TE buffer to provide a stock solution of 100 μM; concentration should be checked by spectrophotometry (for details, see Appendix A, page 57).
 Primer and probe stock solutions should be stored in aliquots at -20°C. Probe stock solutions should be protected from exposure to light. - Nuclease-free (RNase/DNase-free) consumables.
-Special care should be taken to avoid nuclease contamination of PCR reagents and consumables. - Real-time PCR thermal cycler - PCR tubes or plates (use thin-walled PCR tubes or plates recommended by the manufacturer of your real-time cycler) - Optional: Trizma® base and EDTA for preparing TE buffer for storing primers and probes (see Appendix A, page 44).
-Use RNase/DNase-free water and plastic consumables to prepare TE buffer. - Optional: QIAgility® for rapid, high-precision automated PCR setup; for details, visit www.qiagen.com/goto/QIAgility.
+Special care should be taken to avoid nuclease contamination of PCR reagents and consumables. - Real-time PCR thermal cycler - PCR tubes or plates (use thin-walled PCR tubes or plates recommended by the manufacturer of your real-time cycler) - Optional: Trizma® base and EDTA for preparing TE buffer for storing primers and probes (see Appendix A, page 57).
+Use RNase/DNase-free water and plastic consumables to prepare TE buffer. - Optional: Heat-labile uracil-N-glycosylase (see page 10)